moodmosaic/bookmarks/README.md

 * Introducing the Transaction Permission Layer (TPL) Protocol
 <br><https://blog.openzeppelin.com/introducing-the-transaction-permission-layer-tpl-protocol-358f28cfff40>
 <br><https://tplprotocol.org>
-* A single-file simplest possible template for a contract that obtains a flash loan from dydx, does things, and pays it back.
+* A single-file simplest possible template for a contract that obtains a flash loan from dydx, does things, and pays it back
 <br><https://gist.github.com/cryptoscopia/1156a368c19a82be2d083e04376d261e>
 * Boiler plate for Uniswap v2 flash loans (and flash swaps)
 <br><https://github.com/Austin-Williams/uniswap-flash-swapper>